greyversarex/Eco/replit.md

 The backend is built with Node.js, Express.js, and TypeScript, following a RESTful API design.
 It uses session-based authentication with express-session and a PostgreSQL store, and Bcrypt for password hashing.
 The API provides endpoints for authentication, department management, CRUD operations for messages (including inbox/outbox filtering, and broadcast messaging), announcements, assignments, and file attachments.
 It supports two user types: Department (via access code) and Admin (via username/password), implementing role-based access control with a 30-day session expiration.
 A storage abstraction interface (IStorage) with a Drizzle ORM implementation (DbStorage) ensures type-safe PostgreSQL operations.
 Zod is used for schema validation.

 ### Data Storage
 PostgreSQL with connection pooling is the chosen database.
 Key tables include `Departments`, `Admins`, `Messages`, `Attachments`, `Sessions`, `Assignments`, and `Announcements`.
-Departments are organized into four hierarchical blocks: Upper (10), Middle (11), Lower (16), and District (13), totaling 50 departments.
-Drizzle Kit manages schema migrations, with the schema defined in `/shared/schema.ts`.
+Departments are organized into four hierarchical blocks: Upper (8), Middle (12), Lower (16), and District (13), totaling 49 departments.
+Safe migration system (safe-migrate.ts) manages schema updates without data loss, with the schema defined in `/shared/schema.ts`.

 ### File Storage
 Files are stored directly within the PostgreSQL database using a `bytea` column, supporting up to 5 attachments per message/assignment/announcement, with a maximum of 100 MB per file.
 Client-side uploads use multipart/form-data, and secure downloads require backend authentication.
 This method ensures autonomous deployment, transaction integrity, simplified backup/restore, and mobile application compatibility.